allegro/blog/_posts/2024-11-30-circuitbreaker-not-only-for-http-calls.md

 We are using a message broker that receives information about failures from different payment services for each payment method and passes this information to a microservice that manages the circuit breakers.
+The state change is then stored in the `payment-method-state-repository` used by the `payment-methods availability-service` which decides whether the methods should be marked as disabled - for use on the frontend.

 We are using [Resilience4j](https://github.com/resilience4j/resilience4j) library for Circuit Breaker implementation.